BluSteve/trikkle/README.md

 Tick: The number of times the overseer "checks" for runnable links.
 Ticktock: Proper name for one such "check".
 E.g., the overseer ticktocks when a new node is usable.

+Half link: A link without dependencies declared.
+Used for link autogeneration.
 ```

 ## Getting Started